bingeli1212/nitrile-preview/doc/DOC-diagram.md

-# Setting up an environment variable
+# Environment variables

-Setting up environment symbol to attach a name the result of an arithmetic expression.
+Environment variables are symbols that holds a number.
+It can be used in places where numbers are expected.
 In the following example the symbol 'pi' is assigned a quantity that 3.1415, which is then used inside the function body of 'f' as well as part of the the 'draw' command.

     let pi = 3.1415
     fn f(x) = \pi/x